 How to buy a bota

 You will find all kinds of “botas” in Spain, some are made in China, cost 5 euros and if you are lucky, they might last for one day.
 Others, the originals, that will cost between 30 to 50 euros.
-The real ones are called “Botas ZZZ” and in 2016 they turned 100 years old.
+The real ones are called “Botas ZZZ” and the are about to turn 150 years old.
 From the very beginning this small family run business became the locals’ favorite botas.
 They have always used the highest quality products and they have worked everything by hand, in fact they still do all the process by hand.

 In the inside of the traditional bota they apply a juniper resin in order to make it liquid resistant, this technique requires some maintenance on the users’ side.
 It will need constant care throughout the year.
 At least once every 15 days you have to rinse the bota and refill it with liquid as otherwise it would dry out and become useless.
 My recommendation is that if you are not going to use the bota at least once a week, you shouldn’t buy the ones covered with natural resin, you should buy the ones with latex.